 The library supports all ISA extensions from both Intel and AMD.
 If you find something that is implemented in existing or upcoming hardware but not supported by Zydis, thats a .

-Compared against other open-source disassembler libraries with comparable ISA support, it's the fastest one around.
+Compared against other open-source disassembler libraries with comparable ISA support, it's one of the faster ones around.
 Especially when decoding only (no formatting).

 Zydis comes with absolutely no dependencies, making it a perfect candidate not only for user-mode code, but also for kernel drivers and exotic build environments like UEFI.